-Proposition 3.
+Proposition 5.
 Let Φ be a finite sequence of symmetric action profiles with average stage payoff \bar{U}Φ strictly greater than the pure minmax payoff.
 For large enough $\delta < 1$, there are path-protecting strategies whose equilibrium path, after a finite transient phase, is an infinite repetition of the sequence Φ , and whose equilibrium payoff converges to \bar{U}Φ as $\delta \rightarrow 1$.

-Considering that \bar{U}Φ can approximate any real payoff between m and M as much as desired, [Proposition 3](#) has as a corollary the following folk theorem for neutrally stable strategies.
+Considering that \bar{U}Φ can approximate any real payoff between m and M as much as desired, [Proposition 5](#) has as a corollary the following Folk Theorem for path-protecting (neutrally stable) strategies.

-Corollary 3.1.
-(Folk theorem for neutral stability).
-In a game with endogenous separation, for large enough values of the continuation probability δ , any payoff between the pure minmax payoff m and the maximum symmetric payoff M of the stage game can be obtained, or approximated as much as desired, as the equilibrium payoff of some neutrally stable strategy.
+Corollary 5.1.
+(Folk Theorem).
+In a game with endogenous separation, for large enough values of the continuation probability δ , any payoff between the pure minmax payoff m and the maximum symmetric payoff M of the stage game can be obtained, or approximated as much as desired, as the equilibrium payoff of some path-protecting strategy.